 Trouble in Wind Energy?

-wind power7As with many new technologies the core issue is getting the generated power from the location to the demand.
-With coal and oil you just send it down and expensive pipeline or load it onto trains and ship it to the power plant.
-But with technology like solar or you have resources for these energies that may lay outside of a service demand area and you have to figure a way to get that power to those who will use it.
+wind power7As with many new technologies the core issue is getting the generated from the location to the demand.
+With coal and oil you just send it down and expensive pipeline or load it onto trains and ship it to the plant.
+But with technology like solar or you have resources for these energies that may lay outside of a service demand area and you have to figure a way to get that to those who will use it.

 By most measures, has been a great business lately.